 Data Center Decommissioning and Project Management

-KruseCom assists data centers in decommissioning and disposing of electronic equipment, cooling systems, and infrastructure.
-Our teams of technicians have extensive knowledge of the precautions, governmental regulations, and disposal methods associated with this unique industry.
+KruseCom assists data centers in decommissioning and disposing of technology equipment, cooling systems, power distribution and/or infrastructure.
+Our team of technicians have extensive knowledge of the precautions, governmental regulations, and disposal methods associated with this unique industry.

 Decommissioning Services Include:

 - Hazardous Waste Disposal Including Freon, Glycol and Diesel.

 - Electrical Switchgear, Panelboard, and Breaker Safe-Off, Disconnection and Removal.

 - Removal of Raised Flooring.

 - Removal of CRAC Units, PDU’s, Network/Fiber Cable, & Server Racks.

 - Equipment Appraisal & Reselling: Generators, Switch Gear, CRAC Units, Servers, Storage Arrays, Mainframes, Network Equipment & much more.

 - Demo Walls, Ceiling and Anything Else to Satisfy Landlord Requirements.